stryker-mutator/stryker4s/docs/contributing.md

 ## Running Stryker4s on Stryker4s

 We support mutation testing Stryker4s with Stryker4s!
-The easiest way is to follow our guide in the [readme](../README.md#sbt-plugin).
+The easiest way is to follow our guide in the root readme.
 If you want to test any local changes, follow these steps:

 1. Run `sbt sbt-stryker4s2_12/publishLocal` to publish the snapshot version to your local ivy repository.
 2. Note the version outputted by the log.
 Sbt will output something like `[info] published sbt-stryker4s to $HOME/.ivy2/local/io.stryker-mutator/sbt-stryker4s/scala_2.12/sbt_1.0/0.6.1+31-85939087-SNAPSHOT/jars/sbt-stryker4s2_12.jar`.
 In this case `0.6.1+31-85939087-SNAPSHOT` is the version you need (based on the commit hash and some other information, gathered by [`sbt-dynver`](https://github.com/dwijnand/sbt-dynver)).